DEGIRO review

 • You’re based in Europe and invest in UCITS ETFs exclusively.

-• You buy quarterly or monthly and hold long-term.
+• You buy monthly or quarterly and hold — not an active trader.

-• You want a simple, low-noise interface — not a social/trading platform.
+• You want a simple, low-noise interface without social or trading features.

-• You invest in EUR-denominated share classes and minimise FX conversion.
+• You invest in EUR-denominated ETF share classes (avoids FX drag entirely).

-• You understand the Basic/Custody trade-off and choose intentionally.
+• You understand the Basic/Custody trade-off and choose Custody intentionally.

 ⚠️